hatari/hatari/tests/natfeats/readme.txt

   nf_asmv.s -- assembly helper code for VBCC / Vasm
   nf_asm.s -- assembly helper code for GCC / Gas (NOT TESTED!)

+If TEST is defined, natfeats.c includes main() and few additional tests, with TEST undefine, you should be able to use these files as-is in your own programs.

-As to AHCC compiler, AHCC passes arguments partly in registers, so for that either:
+As to using this example code with AHCC compiler, AHCC passes arguments partly in registers, so for that either:
 - the assembly code would need to be modified to push the args from regs to stacks, or
 - ASM function prototypes would need to be marked to use